mCodex/lamina-example/README.md

 ## Description

-This repository is just an example about using the HATEOAS (Hypermedia as the Engine of Application State) from REST's implementation
+This repository is just an example about using the HATEOAS (Hypermedia as the Engine of Application State) from REST's implementation and also Method and Content negotiation.

+There is an postman collection [here](./docs/collection.json) that can be used as example